 The church also has a school ministry on a separate campus—about 1/4th of a mile away—in another 50,000 square foot facility on several acres.
 The school also has a great history, but has struggled in recent years.
 The staff of the ministry are a wonderful team of tremendous people—all eager to follow new leadership.
 God also knit our hearts together as well.
 I’m looking forward to serving Jesus with these people that He has prepared for the journey ahead.

 Here’s the best part of the story—the spiritual developments of the week.
-The photo above was taken after the Wednesday night service—as nearly every church member came forward recommitting themselves together, to obey God, exalt Christ, and move forward.
+Wednesday evening, nearly every church member came forward recommitting themselves together, to obey God, exalt Christ, and move forward.
 It was a night we will never forget.
 Then today, to God’s glory, we had two souls saved in the morning service, and several visiting families who we met in the community during the week.
 I pray it was a first fruit of much more to come, by God’s grace.

 People have told me that New Englanders are hard, cold, unresponsive, and closed.
 I have found quite the opposite to be true.
 Of the several dozen souls I witnessed to and invited to church this week, every single one of them were tenderhearted, kind, responsive, and interested in visiting Emmanuel.
 Some of them came this morning.
 I am convinced beyond measure that God has gone before us and that His Holy Spirit is preparing a harvest for this church family in the coming months and years.